dward2/Python_Introduction/GUIs/guis_in_python.md

 need to use ttk.Styles (<https://docs.python.org/3/library/tkinter.ttk.html#ttk-styling>).

-The use of these styles allows us to easily change the appearance of many widgets at once.
+The use of these styles allows us to change the appearance of many widgets at once.
 However, it is not a straightforward process.
-If changing the colors of a widget is important, and you don't mind giving up a bit of the more "modern" look, I would use the`tk` version of the widget instead, which has much easier access to changing colors.
+If changing the colors of a widget is important, and you don't mind giving up a bit of the more "modern" look, I would use the `tk` version of the widget instead, which has much easier access to changing colors.

 For example, the `ttk.Button` widget does not have any option to change the